Per IRS regulations, all cryptocurrency trades or sales must be reported on IRS 8949 cryptocurrency tax form.

 TaxBit automates your cryptocurrency taxes no matter which situation you fall into.

-TaxBit automates this process and takes away the complexities involved in reporting cryptocurrency taxes on compiles taxpayers’ IRS 8949 tax form.
+TaxBit automates this process and takes away the complexities involved in reporting cryptocurrency taxes on taxpayers’ IRS 8949 tax form.

 TaxBit aggregates all of your trade data, tracks cost basis assignment, classifies transactions based on their holding period, reports whether a user was issued a 1099-B and whether their were any cost basis deficiencies on the form, and provides support for all calculations through a CPA designed audit trail.